adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/checkbox/v1/checkbox/README.md

 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
 9. `./type` - defines the data type of the value
-9. `./enum` - defines the two set of possible values for this field.
+10. `./enum` - defines the two set of possible values for this field.
 (On or Off)

+## Enum
+Checkbox component can have only one of two state i.e. ON and OFF.
+Since the enums are stored as array, the enum at index '0' is assumed to be ON(i.e. checkbox is 'checked''), and enum at index '1' is OFF

 ## Client Libraries
 The component provides a `core.forms.components.checkbox.v1.runtime` client library category that contains the Javascript runtime for the component.